 Kurisakia querciphila Takahashi Apterae are yellow, with a pair of longitudinal green dorsal stripes; BL 1.2-2.0 mm.
 On Q. acutissima in Japan, often forming large populations, and also since recorded from several other Quercus spp.
 Paik's (1965) record of K. onigurumii on Q. acutissima and Castanea crenata in Korea should be referred to this taxon, which was described (Takahashi 1960a) as a subspecies of K. onigurumii, but is here given full species status.

-Kurisakia sinocaryae Chang Described from Carya cathayensis in Zhejiang, China (Chang & Zhong 1979a).
+Kurisakia sinocaryae Zhang Described from Carya cathayensis in Zhejiang, China (Zhang & Zhong 1979a).
 Alatae viviparae have more numerous secondary rhinaria than other described Kurisakia species (distributed ANT III 39-51, IV 9-13, V 5-7), and these are not arranged in a row (i.e., the sensoriation is as one would expect to find in a male).
 Jin (1982) studied the population ecology of this aphid.

-Kurisakia sinoplatycaryae Chang Described from Platycarya strobilacea in Zhejiang, China (Chang & Zhong 1979a).
+Kurisakia sinoplatycaryae Zhang Described from Platycarya strobilacea in Zhejiang, China (Zhang & Zhong 1979a).
 Apterae have a rugose tergum and hairs on the hind tibia only about as long as the width of the tibia at midlength, and alatae have a cauda with a distinct basal constriction.

-Kurisakia yunnanensis Chang Alate viviparae only are described, from China, on Senna siamea, which is unlikely to be the true host.
+Kurisakia yunnanensis Zhang Alate viviparae only are described, from China, on Senna siamea, which is unlikely to be the true host.
 Similar to, or synonymous with, K. onigurumii.